 Collecting information from you

-The types of information we collect about you, and the way we collect it, depends on the products and services you use and your interactions with us.
+The types of information we collect about you, and how we collect it, depends on the products and services you use and how you interact with us.

 Information we collect may include your personal information, such as: